Jul 16, 2019 by AdminNJCC

 PHASE I: Once a drug is approved for human studies, it is tested in a small trial to determine the optimal safe dose.
 Phase I studies often involve patients with different kinds of cancer, or more recently, a single genetic change.

-PHASE III: These trials take place after a drug has shown good results in earlier studies.
+PHASE III: These trials take place after the drug has shown good results in earlier studies.
 They are large studies that may involve hundreds or even thousands of patients in multiple locations across the United States and/or abroad.
 Patients in Phase III trials have specific types and stages of cancer.
 Many Phase III trials are randomized meaning patients are randomly assigned to receive either the new treatment or the established standard of care.
 These trials are designed to provide definitive evidence to support FDA approval of the drug or agent for use in the public.

 PHASE IV: These trials take place after a drug is approved and are often called post-marketing trials.
-The goal is to make sure that no safety or other concerns come up after a drug is approved.
+The goal is to make sure that no safety or other concerns arise after a drug is approved.
 It is important to follow patients for a number of years to determine if there are any long-term side effects or other issues that may affect the way the treatment is used.

 Outcomes in clinical trials are based on predefined quality measures – defined most often as primary and secondary endpoints.